erodrigufer/CS_Resources/README.md

 ## Sysadmin
 * [Cron best practices](https://blog.sanctum.geek.nz/cron-best-practices/): Best practices to manage and setup cronjobs in a secure way, e.g. periodically monitoring a web service with a cron job.
 * [Land chad's guide to setting up a webserver](https://landchad.net/domain): Step by step guide by Luke Smith on how to setup a server, its domain, firewall, etc... [_Luke Smith_]
+* [Supervised FreeBSD rc.d script for a Go daemon](https://redbyte.eu/en/blog/supervised-freebsd-init-script-for-go-deamon/): Run a go program as a supervised daemon in FreeBSD.

 ### Networking
 * [Using UFW as a Firewall](https://landchad.net/ufw): Very minimalistic/simple guide to configure UFW on a server. [_Luke Smith_]